-While I’ve had some good successes in locating roads by map (such as Tracy Road), one of the shortcomings of a map is the tight curves you can really lean into tend to be below the resolution for many maps.
+While I’ve had some good successes in locating roads by map, one of the shortcomings of a map is the tight curves you can really lean into tend to be below the resolution for many maps.
 Atlases and electronic maps like Google Earth allow you to zoom in, but then there is the problem of finding the gems in the sea of data.
 What I realized I needed was a way to highlight just the most curvy roads so that I would know where to explore next.

 For those less familiar with the intersection of cartography and software, the electronic mapping systems of the world (your Garmin/TomTom GPS, Google Earth, MapQuest, Bing Maps, etc) have sequences of thousands of coordinates that linked-together define the paths of roads across the surface of the earth.